PiwikPRO/PPMS-PublicDocs/js_api/methods/deleteCustomVariable().rst

 ===================================
-deleteCustomVariable() (deprecated)
+deleteCustomVariable()
 ===================================

 .. deprecated::
-    This method is no longer recommended.
+    0.0.0 This method is no longer recommended.
 Use the setCustomDimensionValue() and deleteCustomDimension() method instead.

 The **deleteCustomDimension()** method removes a custom variable.